phantom stable categories of $n$-Frobenius categories are triangulated: The syzygy functor as an auto-equivalence

-The main aim of this paper is to show that, similar to the stable category of a Frobenius category, the syzygy functor is an auto-equivalence functor on $\C_{\p}$.
-First, we remined the case for Frobenius categories.
+The aim of this section is to show that, similar to the stable category of a Frobenius category, the syzygy functor is an auto-equivalence functor on $\C_{\p}$.
+First, we remind the case for Frobenius categories.

-{ \begin{rem} Suppose that $\C$ is a Frobenius category.
-For a given object $M\in\C$, one may assign an object $\syz M$ which is arisen from a syzygy sequence $\syz M\rt P\rt M$, where $P\in\proj\C$.
+\begin{rem} Suppose that $\C$ is a Frobenius category.
+For a given object $M\in\C$, one may assign an object $\syz M$ which is arisen from a syzygy sequence $\syz M\rat P\re M$, where $P\in\proj\C$.
 Moreover, for a given morphism $f:M\rt N$ in $\C$, one may obtain a commutative diagram with exact rows { }where $P,Q\in\proj\C$.
-Now we set $\syz f:=h$.
 It is known that $\syz:\C\rt\c$ is an additive covariant functor.
 By making use of the universal property of the stable category $\c$, which has appeared in Theorem \ref{sta}, we show that the functor $\syz$ induces an auto-equivalence functor on $\c$. \end{rem}

-\begin{prop} Keeping the notation of Remark \ref{rr}, the functor $\syz:\C\rt\c$ induces an auto-equivalence functor on $\c$. \end{prop} \begin{proof}Assume that $f:M\rt N$ is a 0-$\Ext$-invertible morphism in $\C$.
+\begin{prop} Keeping the notation of Remark \ref{rrr}, the functor $\syz:\C\rt\c$ induces an auto-equivalence functor on $\c$. \end{prop} \begin{proof}Assume that $f:M\rt N$ is a 0-$\Ext$-invertible morphism in $\C$.
 In view of Proposition \ref{stable}(2), there is an isomorphism $M\oplus Q\st{{{ h={\left[ \right]}}}}\lrt N\oplus P$ in $\C$, where $P, Q\in\proj\C$.
 So, $\syz h$ is an isomorphism in $\c$.
 This implies that $\syz f$ is also an isomorphism, because $\syz h=\syz f$.
 Next, suppose that $f$ is a 0-$\Ext$-phantom morphism.
 By the first assertion of Proposition \ref{stable}, $f$ factors through a projective object of $\C$, say $P$.
 Now since $\syz P=0$, one deduces that $\syz f=0$.
 Thus, by Theorem \ref{sta}(2), there is a unique additive covariant functor $\Syz:\c\rt\c$ such that $\Syz F=\syz$.
 In particular, for a given object $M\in\c$, $\Syz M=\syz M$ and for a given morphism $\bar{f}\in\hom_{\c}(M, N)$, $\Syz \bar{f}={\syz f}$.
-It is easily seen that $\Syz$ is an auto-equivalence functor on $\c$, and so, the proof is finished. \end{proof} }
+It is easily seen that $\Syz$ is an auto-equivalence functor on $\c$, and so, the proof is finished. \end{proof}